To view our latest newsletter please click here. ...

 How to become a Patient (Permanent Resident)

-If you live within the Practice Boundary and wish to be a patient you will need to provide your medical card along with some form of photographic identification (ID).
+If you live within the Practice Boundary and wish to be a patient you will need to provide your medical card along with some form of photographic identification (ID) and a Proof of Address (Over 16’s only).
 If you have lost or do not have a medical card you will need to complete the NHS Registration Form GSM1.
 To ensure you are provided with appropriate medical support we would also ask that you complete our new patient questionnaire.
 You can download a copy of the registration form here and a new patient questionnaire.
 The forms of ID we currently accept are:

 How to Register a Baby